TDG-Platform/docs/HotMaps_Workflow.md

 ***************************************************************************
 -->

-To run the HotMaps workflow, copy the two recipe files to your desired recipe directory on S3, set the directory paths (mentioned above) in the workflow as appropriate, and run.
+To run the workflow, copy the two recipe files (create the files using cut and paste out of this document) to the desired recipe directory on S3, set the directory paths (mentioned above) as desired, and run.